dstackai/dstack/docs/workflows.md

 [//]: # (TODO: Provide mode provider examples)

-dstack allows you to use a variety of [built-in](https://github.com/dstackai/dstack/tree/master/providers#readme) or community providers.
+dstack offers a variety of [built-in providers](/providers) that allow you to run any machine learning task, deploy an application, or launch a dev environment.

 [//]: # (TODO: Tell how to use custom providers)

 [//]: # (TODO: Add a link to the Providers Reference)

-### Workflow dependencies
+## Dependencies

 [//]: # (TODO: Mention how to upload artifacts from the CLI)